posreadyxp/AT-Tool/README.md

 **How To Use?**

-You need start bat file with administrator privileges! (supports Windows 2000, XP, 7, 8, 10)
+You need start bat file with an administrator privileges! (supports Windows 2000, XP, 7, 8, 10)

 **Can I help with it?**